 Prerequisite: History of Song 1.
-This course may be taken as an elective

-Students will be introduced to the "melting pot" involved in the birth of the American song.
-From the tragedy of the slaves to those who survived the Irish potato famine, to the Great Depression and those persecuted, detained, abused and victimized throughout America's history, we see how a "perfect storm" of crisis and cultural conflict led to and opened the door to the development of early American music.
+This course may be taken as an elective see how a "perfect storm" of crisis and cultural conflict led to and opened the door to the development of early American music.
 Genres studied according to the specific societal implications and musical results will include: Blues, Jazz, Folk, Country, R&B and Rock n Roll.
 The American pop song holds influences of these varied eras, genres and evolution of societal and political challenges.
 Students will learn of influences from the Irish/Afro sounds of New York City in the early 1800's to the backfields of New Orleans and on to the cowboy songs of the western frontier, back again to current times and societal conflict as influence and topics for popular songs.
 This course will consist of a one and a half-hour weekly lecture.